ucsb-cs24/w22/_lab/lab04.md

 * Implement binary search tree functions

 ## Collaboration policy
 This lab may be done solo or with a partner.
 We will assume that your collaboration choice is the same as lab03.
-So, you have the option of either working with same partners as lab03 or working solo.
+However, if your collaboration choice has changed you must fill this form by Feb 03 at 9am.
+Link to form <https://forms.gle/7UzUmgFk8mF3Zj2v8>

+Section TAs will only be able to help with pairing if the form is filled before the deadline.

 If you are working with a partner, make sure both you and your partner are able to view the code on a shared screen.
 You may not work separately on the lab.